simplehima/IntroDiscordBot/README.md

-# IntroDiscordBot
+# Discord Bot

-This is a Discord bot designed to play a custom audio file whenever a user joins a voice channel in your server.
+This is a Discord bot that plays a sound when a user joins a voice channel.

+## Requirements

+- Python 3.x
+- discord.py

+## Installation

+1. Clone this repository to your local machine.
+2. Install the required dependencies by running `pip install -r requirements.txt`.
+3. Create a new Discord bot account and get the bot token.
+4. Copy the token to the `config.py` file.
+5. Run the bot by running `python bot.py`.

+## Usage

+- When a user joins a voice channel, the bot will play a sound in that channel.
+- To stop the bot, type `!stop` in any text channel.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.